 The Ha Giang Loop is not safe and many people get hurt.
 The majority of people who I’ve seen get hurt on the Ha Giang Loop fall into two camps.
 They either didn’t have a lot of experience driving a motorbike or weren’t paying attention.
 With that said, however, even experienced riders get injured on the Ha Giang Loop.
 That’s because the Ha Giang Loop itself is difficult.
 Here are just a few reasons why the Ha Giang Loop is not safe.

 As the saying goes, “when it rains, it pours”.
 The Ha Giang Loop is one of the most pristine examples of nature.
 With that said, you run a lot of risks when you go on this trek.
 For one, during inclement weather, roads on the Ha Giang Loop get slippery.
-When we were driving from Yen Minh to Song Van, we got caught in a bad storm.
+When we were driving from Yen Minh to Dong Van, we got caught in a bad storm.
 Daniel, who’s been driving motorbikes through Asia for years, struggled.
 During one of the turns, the road had gotten covered by red clay, and the bike almost slipped out from under us.
 Even worse, when we were in Yen Minh, we were caught in a mudslide that flooded our street.
 We ended up evacuating through knee-high floods waters.
 The mudslide that night killed 8 people and damaged people’s homes.

 Because it’s a mountain range when it storms on the Ha Giang Loop, you also run the risk of landslides.
-While driving through the storm, we had to actively dodge downed trees and huge builders that had fallen off the side of the mountain.
+While driving through the storm, we had to actively dodge downed trees and huge boulders that had fallen off the side of the mountain.
 These risks are some of the most dangerous parts of driving the Ha Giang Loop and why I don’t think it’s safe for beginners.